Minh111104/Space_Invader_game/README.md

 - Bullet firing and collision detection
 - Scoreboard that updates with each hit
 - "GAME OVER!" message when you lose

+## License

+This project is created for educational purpose.